Doctor Fate: Helmet of Fate

-Chief among the artifacts of Doctor Fate is the Helmet of Fate, a potent artifact that grants him the ability to perform virtually any known magical feat.
-Constructed from Nth metal, the helmet possesses inherent mystical properties and possesses the unique ability to counteract and negate magical forces as well as see the destiny ("fate") of others, foresee potential futures, are unable to be predicted from others with precognition abilities, and are immune to probability-related powers.
-Whether guided by the residing spirit within the helm or through the helm's own discernment, the artifact is typically accessible only to individuals deemed worthy by its judgment.
+The Helmet of Fate is a powerful artifact possessing baseline abilities which allows a bearer to see the destiny ("fate") of others or potential futures.
+The wearer cannot be predicted from others with precognition abilities and is immune to probability-related powers.
+One story also asserted it possess near infinite power that surpasses Darkseid.
+Whether guided by the residing spirit within the helm or through the helm's own intelligence, the artifact is typically accessible only to individuals deemed worthy.
+Its construction has also been altered over time; originally constructed from gold, later revisions have instead made it constructed of Nth Metal, giving it unique properties which includes selectively negate magical forces, defy gravity, enhance physical abilities, bond with given bearers, and heal quickly.
 Despite its durable nature, the Helmet of Fate is not impervious to damage.
-It has shown vulnerability to abilities originating from powerful entities (ex.
-Arion and Brimstone), some which included potent forms of Atlantean magic, power from higher beings such as the Spectre, and advanced applications of the Firestorm matrix, requiring regeneration.
-It can also experience overload in special circumstances, resulting in temporary limitations and the inertness of certain powers.
+It has shown vulnerability to abilities originating from powerful entities, some of which included potent forms of Atlantean magic, power from higher beings such as the Spectre, and advanced applications of the Firestorm matrix, requiring regeneration.
+It can also experience overload, resulting in temporary limitations and the inertness.